Root-Sequence/root-sequence-discussions/README.md

 ---

 ## 🜁 The Vision
-dev11://systems is an evolving ecosystem of interconnected ideas, tools, and frameworks.
+[root]sequence is an evolving ecosystem of interconnected ideas, tools, and frameworks.
 This discussion hub is where those threads weave themselves into coherence.

 Welcome.